w4rf0t/blog-themes/pages/wiki.md

 ---
 layout: wiki
 title: Wiki
-description: 人越学越觉得自己无知
+description: The more you learn, the more you feel ignorant
-keywords: 维基, Wiki
+keywords: Wiki
 comments: false
 copyright: false
-menu: 维基
+menu: Wiki
 permalink: /wiki/
 ---

-> 记多少命令和快捷键会让脑袋爆炸呢？
+> How many commands and shortcuts to memorize will make your head explode?

 {% case site.components.wiki.view %}